iriusrisk/iriusrisk-security-research-assistant/docs/DOCS.md

 * `attack`: Adds a Mitre ATT&CK technique reference to...
 * `attack-mit`: Adds a Mitre ATT&CK Mitigation reference...
+* `autoscreening`: Automated screening process
 * `baselines`: Set baseline standards for countermeasures
 * `cia`: Adds CIA values for threats
-* `control`: Generates a countermeasure based on the...
-* `control-s`: Creates a complete countermeasure...
 * `cost`: Adds cost values for countermeasures
 * `cwe`: Finds best CWE weakness for a countermeasure
+* `fix`: Tries to fix anything that doesn't fit the...
+* `new-control`: Generates a countermeasure based on the...
+* `new-threat`: Generates a threat based on the current...
 * `question`: Creates a set of questions for the...
 * `scope`: Adds an intended scope for a countermeasure
 * `sections`: Set baseline standards sections for...
 * `stride`: Adds a STRIDE category to a threat
-* `threat`: Generates a threat based on the current...
-* `threat-s`: Creates a complete threat screening for...

 ### `isra screening attack`